britzl/defold-richtext/README.md

 ### richtext.truncate(words, length)
 Truncate a text such that only a specific number of characters and images are visible.
 The function will disable nodes that shouldn't be seen at all and updates the text in nodes that should be partially visible.
+The text metrics of a truncated word will be updated.

 **PARAMETERS**
 * `words` (table) - The words to truncate, as received by a call to `richtext.create()`.
 * `length` (number) - Maximum number of characters or images to show.

+**RETURNS**
+* `word` (table) - The last visible word.

 ### richtext.length(text)